 My other bike is an 06 XR650L.
 I've done lots of mods to it, CRF forks, FCR carb, 672 kit, cam, big brakes, etc., and stripped off a lot of weight.
-It works really well, much better than stock, but is still dayum heavy.
+It works really well, much better than stock, but is still heavy.
 The idea of something that was the exact opposite in some ways (shorter, lower, quicker steering, lighter) yet having some of the good characteristics (low revving, linear power, super reliable) was really appealing.

-Basically, this tells two clear stories: if you run them in the upper half of the range, the XR will get smoked bad.
+If you run them in the upper half of the range, the XR will get smoked bad.
 If you run them in the lower half, the XR is as fast or faster.
 If there is on thing about the CRF that really stands out, it is not the peak HP, rather it is the fact that the power curve is really flat for a wide spread at or near the peak HP.
 The XR really drops off.